Overcoming breastfeeding problems

 Breast fullness is the slow buildup of blood and milk in the breast a few days after birth.
 It is a sign that your milk is coming in.
 It will not prevent you from breastfeeding.

-Breast engorgement is caused by congestion of the blood vessels in the breast.
+Breast engorgement is caused by back up in the blood vessels in the breast.
 The breasts are swollen, hard, and painful.
 The nipples may not stick out enough to allow the baby to latch on correctly.

 The let-down reflex is a normal part of breastfeeding.
 Milk made in the milk glands is released into the milk ducts.
 Pain, stress, and anxiety can interfere with the reflex.
 As a result, milk will build up.
 Treatment includes: